 EPFL Classes

-Over the last 10 years, certain technologies including augmented reality glasses, 3DTV and medical apps have faced severe difficulties, if not rejection by users.
-Adoption is largely based on human perception, which is related to many complex and intertwined factors including cultural background and context.
-Such subjective dimensions of innovation are often ignored by the scientific world.
+In recent years, technologies such as augmented reality glasses, 3D TV, and medical apps have struggled, if not failed outright, to gain user acceptance.
+Adoption depends heavily on human perception, which in turn is shaped by complex, intertwined, and subjective factors including culture, emotion, and context.
+These subjective dimensions of innovation are often overlooked in the scientific world.

-The EPFL+ECAL Lab’s mission is to sensitise students through history and case studies, but also to provide them with skills, tools and understanding of the discipline.
-This means addressing the notions of cultural creativity, but also to approach how design research can produce knowledge.
+The EPFL+ECAL Lab’s mission is to raise students’ awareness of these issues through history and case studies, while equipping them with the skills, tools, and disciplinary understanding needed to act on them.
+This involves exploring cultural creativity, learning how to engage with stakeholders, and examining how design research can generate new knowledge.

 EPFL+ECAL Lab / EPFL Classes